 (c) Emergency Relief.
 Temporary orders may be issued ex parte, without written or oral notice to defendant or defendant’s attorney, upon motion and affidavit and findings by the court as required by 15 V.S.A. § 1104.
 If a request for emergency relief is presented to a district or superior judge who is not sitting in the family court, the judge shall accept the request on behalf of the family court and file the request, documents accompanying the request and the order, if any, in the family court.
 If the court determines that the contents of the affidavit are insufficient to support the issuance of a temporary order, the plaintiff shall be entitled to present evidence to the court before the court decides whether to grant or deny a temporary order.

 (d) Presentation to Other Judge.
 When an application for a temporary order under this rule is made to and acted upon by one judge it shall not be presented to any other judge except by direction of the first judge or the Administrative Judge.

 (e) Denial of Ex Parte Temporary Orders.
 When a judge denies an application for temporary order under this rule, the judge shall record the reasons for the denial in writing and shall give the written denial to the plaintiff.
-In addition, any denial in whole or in part shall inform the plaintiff that, within five business days after entry of the denial on the docket, he or she may request that the court hold a hearing on the complaint after notice to the defendant.
-Any such hearing shall be scheduled no more than ten days from the date of the request.
+In addition, any denial in whole or in part shall inform the plaintiff that, within 7 days after entry of the denial on the docket, he or she may request that the court hold a hearing on the complaint after notice to the defendant.
+Any such hearing shall be scheduled no more than 14 days from the date of the request.

 (f) Grant of Order.